 Researching the HTTP Error

 Off to the regular Internet on my iMac.
 Googled “server error 500.” .23 seconds later, I discovered 3,100,000 Google hits related to the server error.
 When I changed the Google search to “wireless service error 500,” Google delivered 1,200,000 hits–nearly a third of the total.
-Clearly, mobile website users are experiencing similar server problems on the mobile Internet.
+Clearly, mobile website users are experiencing similar server problems with mobile website errors

 According to About.com, “The 500 Internal Server Error is a very general HTTP status code that means something has gone wrong on the website’s server but the server could not be more specific on what the exact problem is.”